-Eating out in Italy is a fantastic experience but with that comes the fear of breaking any unwritten restaurant rules.
+Eating out in Italy is a fantastic experience but with it comes the fear of breaking any unwritten restaurant rule.
 I will give some do’s and don’ts of eating out in Italy to help make your transition from American dining smoother!

 There is no dress code when going to most restaurants but you might receive some funny looks if you show up in sweats.
 Dressing well is respectful and you’ll want to try to blend in with the locals.
 Unless you’re going to a very fancy restaurant, dark jeans or other slacks are acceptable.
 Women wear a lot of dresses as it starts to get warmer.
 You usually don’t have to worry about overdressing if you’re in the mood to show off your new Italian labels.